 We'll begin at the South Gate of Angkor Thom, the capital city of Khmer rulers.
 We'll see intricate carvings at Bayon and tour Ta Prohm Temple, where fig and silk-cotton trees have sprouted up among the ruins.
 We'll then stop for a Home-Hosted Lunch at a nearby village.

 Later, we return to explore Angkor Wat (whose name means simply "Angkor's main temple"), the masterpiece of Khmer architecture.
 Angkor Wat is a large pyramid temple, built between 1113 and 1150, surrounded by a great moat 570 feet wide.
-Note the bas-relief carvings throughout the temple, and enjoy a rice wine toast with our small group.
+Note the bas-relief carvings throughout the temple, and enjoy a rice wine toast.

 Tonight, we dine together at a local restaurant.